 The following post is from Emily of Live Renewed: My Top 5 Basic Homemade Green Cleaners

 One of the easiest and cheapest changes you can make on your journey to live a more natural and greener lifestyle is to switch to homemade and non-toxic cleaners.
 Making cleaners at home can literally costs just pennies, and can save you hundreds of dollars off purchasing either conventional brand cleaners, or green and non-toxic brand cleaners — which can be even more expensive.

 And the best thing about these homemade cleaners?
 Most of the actually work better than their store-bought counterparts!

-At our house, we pretty much exclusively use homemade cleaners made from a few simple ingredients, with really easy recipes.
+At our house, we pretty much exclusively use homemade cleaners made from a few simple ingredients with really easy recipes.
 Repurpose old clothes for rags.

 Here are my top five homemade green cleaners.

 Table of Contents